vongaik/digital-tech-portfolio/ai-ml/CapSense-AI/README.md

-# CapSense AI – Sentiment Analysis and Response Generation
+# CapSense AI – Sentiment Analysis and Response Generation Application

-**Developed for Capgemini** – Final Capstone Project by Kennesaw State University Students
+**Developed for Capgemini** – The sponsor of our technical work as a team of developers, testers, and technical writers using modern technologies.

 ---